 Remember, the goal is audience engagement and active listening.
 The key to a successful presentation is understanding that the presentation should complement your speech, not be gimmicky and not be the point of focus.
+Make use of our Google Slides Themes to create presentations in a fraction of time.
 Here are a few tips:

 1. Icebreakers are always the safest way to start the session

 This is universal to any form of interaction, not just limited to presentations.
 Building a rapport with the audience is key to presenting successfully.

 This can be achieved either through a round of personal introductions or if the audience is larger, there are numerous ice breaker games that can be used.